axibase/atsd/sql/README.md

 The `OPTION` clause provides hints to the database optimizer on how to execute the given query most efficiently.

-The query may contain multiple `OPTION` clauses specified at the end of the statement.
+The query can contain multiple `OPTION` clauses specified at the end of the statement.

 ### `ROW_MEMORY_THRESHOLD` Option